voi-tech/notebook-navigator/README.md

 - `Notebook Navigator: Convert to folder note` Create a folder matching the file name and move the file inside as the folder note
 - `Notebook Navigator: Set as folder note` Rename the active file to its folder note name
 - `Notebook Navigator: Detach folder note` Detach the folder note in the selected folder and rename it
-- `Notebook Navigator: Pin all folder notes` Add all folder notes to shortcuts.
-Command only visible when folder notes are enabled and at least one unpinned folder note exists
+- `Notebook Navigator: Pin all folder notes` Pin all folder notes in all folders.
+Command is only visible when folder notes are enabled and at least one unpinned folder note exists
 - `Notebook Navigator: Delete files` Delete selected files.
 Selects next file in current folder

 **Tag operations**